git-moss/ConvertWithMoss/README.md

 ## Options

+* **Renaming**: Allows to rename multi-samples.
+Enable the checkbox to use this feature.
+If enabled select the file which contains the mapped names.
+The file is a simple text file in UTF-8 format (important if non-ASCII characters are used!).
+Each row contains one mapping.
+A mapping consists of 2 names separated either by ';' or ','.
+E.g. a row which contains "AcPno;Acoustic Piano" would name a multi-sample with the name "AcPno" into "Acoustic Piano" as output.
 * **Create folder structure**: If enabled, sub-folders from the source folder are created as well in the output folder.
 For example, if I select my whole "Sounds" folder, there are sub-folders like "Sounds\\07 Synth\\Lead\\01W Emerson'70 Samples".
 In that case the output folder would contain e.g. "07 Synth\\Lead\\01W Emerson'70.multisample" if Bitwig multisample is selected as the destination format.
 * **Add new files**: Starts the conversion even if the output folder is not empty but only adds files which are not already present.
+* **Dark Mode**: Toggles the user interface between a light and dark layout.

 # Supported formats